soundasleep/phpdoc/README.md

 For easy documentation generation, you can use Grunt with the [grunt-phpdoc2](https://github.com/soundasleep/grunt-phpdoc2) task.
 For example, see the example Gruntfile provided in the [phpdoc2-openclerk](https://github.com/soundasleep/phpdoc2-openclerk/blob/gh-pages/Gruntfile.coffee).

+## Templates

+To override or extend these templates, add `--templates "dir"`.
+The generator will add this directory of templates to override the default ones.
+Uses [openclerk/pages](https://github.com/soundasleep/openclerk/pages), which means you can call subtemplates.

 ## Demos

 * [Openclerk](http://soundasleep.github.io/phpdoc2-openclerk/docs/index.html) - [source](https://github.com/soundasleep/phpdoc2-openclerk)